ichbindev/ichbindev/src/pages/Blog/2020-10-26/index.md

 From there, my lack of goals got to me.
 The blog was 'good enough,' but it wasn't the only thing I planned to work on, so I wandered.
 That's how you end up with a site like the current iteration of this blog.
 It's basic and it works, but you can tell I haven't gone much farther with it.
 If I had plannd more concrete goals or features with the blog, I may have spent more time focused on it.

+Don't get me wrong, I learned a lot over the 100 days and am happy I did it, but I definitely should have been more focused and have clear goals.
+Next time.

 ## What I Learned

 - TypeScript